neekssss/simpleRISC/README.md

 # simpleRISC
-A simple, touring complete RISC programmed in Verilog
+A simple, turing complete RISC programmed in Verilog